hunter-parks/Refreshing-on-Java/README.md

 # Refreshing-on-Java
-Just taking some course to refresh my brain on the Java language
+Just taking some courses to refresh my brain on the Java language